andreasabel/inCode/entry/functor-combinatorpedia.md

     ```

     This is useful because it provides a nice uniform way to work with all
-    "induced Monoidal functors".
+    "linked list over tensors".
 That's because the following types are all
     isomorphic:

     ``` {.haskell}